 In late 2016, a union health and welfare fund filed two actions against the Company and other generic drug companies in the U.S. District Court for the Eastern District of Pennsylvania.
 These actions alleged conspiracies to fix prices or allocate markets for two drugs (divalproex and pravastatin) in violation of federal and state antitrust laws.
 Subsequently, these and the other actions detailed below have been coordinated in a multi-district litigation in the Eastern District of Pennsylvania.
 Ultimately, putative classes of direct purchasers, end payors, and indirect resellers each filed multiple actions in which the Company is named as one of several defendants: (i) an action alleging a conspiracy to fix prices or allocate markets for pravastatin, (ii) an action to fix prices or allocate markets for divalproex, and (iii) an action alleging both a conspiracy to fix prices or allocate markets for a third drug (acetazolamide) as well as an "overarching," industry-wide conspiracy.
 In June 2018, Connecticut and other states filed a complaint against the Company and other defendants alleging a number of individualdrug conspiracies (including acetazolamide for the Company) as well as an "overarching" conspiracy.
 Several opt-out plaintiffs have filed complaint as well, and the claims in these complaints track the claims outlined above.
 In May 2019, Connecticut and other states filed a second complaint against the Company and other defendants.
 That complaint alleges a number of individual-drug conspiracies (including eight drugs for the Company) as well as an "overarching" conspiracy.
 Beginning in October 2019, putative classes of direct purchases, indirect resellers, and end payors as well as several opt-out plaintiffs and a group of New York counties filed additional complaints against the Company and other defendants with substantially similar claims.
+In April 2024, the cases filed by Connecticut and other states were remanded to the District of Connecticut and now are proceeding on a separate track from the cases coordinated in the Eastern District of Pennsylvania.
+Fact discovery is ongoing in both sets of cases.
 In October 2019, the Court entered a case management order setting a preliminary schedule and the cases are currently proceeding through fact discovery.
-No trial dates have been set for the Company.
+Although five bellwether cases (four in the Eastern District of Pennsylvania and one in the District of Connecticut) will be tried beginning in August 2025, the Company is not a defendant in any of these cases and no trial dates have been set for the Company.
 The Company believes it has meritorious defenses to these lawsuits.